-- UPDATE: Miniscule traces of COVID-19 were detected at four of 27 sampling points in Paris' non-potable water network, as per April 9 reports.
-Use of the non-potable water network was suspended as a precaution, and drinking water can be used without risk. - Germany has banned the export of medical protection gear to avoid supply shortages of masks, gloves, and protective suits on March 4. - Reports from March 15 indicate that Germany will close land borders with Austria, Denmark, France, Luxembourg, and Switzerland from 08:00 (local time) on March 16 other than goods and commuters. - Non-essential businesses will be required to close as of March 16.
-Exceptions include food, pharmaceuticals, fuel stations, banks, and delivery services. - The threat risk for Germany has been raised from moderate to "high" by its disease control and prevention agency on March 17.
-The government has also announced the repatriation of its citizens from abroad in the coming days. - Government plans to mobilize military reservists to maintain public order during the outbreak as per March 19 reports. - Gatherings of more than two people are prohibited from March 22. - Chancellor Angela Merkel is reportedly under self-quarantine after coming in contact with a COVID-19 positive doctor as of March 23. - On April 1, the government announced that it would extend social distancing measures though April 19. - The government will lift border controls to allow the entry of eastern European farm workers into the territory in April and May, as per April 3 reports. - Lufthansa airlines extends flight cancellations, including those for repatriation, until May - All travellers arriving into the country from abroad will have to remain in quarantine for 14 days from April 10. - Residents of Germany's northeastern state of Mecklenburg-Western Pomerania will be allowed to go on excursions to the coast and Baltic Sea Islands, after a court overturned a state-imposed ban on April 9.
-Residents of other federal states are still prohibited from such excursions through April 19. - April 14 reports indicate that the government will consider easing the lockdown restrictions from April 19. - The Brandenburg State parliament voted in favor of easing lockdown measures on April 14, although the exact nature and timing of the rollback is unconfirmed. - On April 15, Chancellor Merkel announced that shops would be allowed to open, with restrictions, by next week.
-Schools will gradually open from May 4.
-However, large public gatherings, including religious services, will remain banned until August 31.
-Bars, cafes, restaurants, cinemas and music venues will all remain closed. - The ban on gatherings of more than two people, non essential movement in several states, border controls, and entry restrictions have been extended by the government until at least May 4-5.
+On April 7, the Ministry of Interior announced that travelers entering the French territory will be required to carry a certificate issued by the government from April 8.
+UPDATE: France will extend the ongoing lockdown beyond April 15, however, authorities have not yet announced the duration of the extension.
+President Emmanual Macron is slated to address the nation on the topic on April 13.
+GERMANY Confirmed Cases: 113,296 Confirmed Deaths: 2,349 Recovered Cases: 46,300 Germany has banned the export of medical protection gear to avoid supply shortages of masks, gloves, and protective suits on March 4.
+Reports from March 15 indicate that Germany will close land borders with Austria, Denmark, France, Luxembourg, and Switzerland from 08:00 (local time) on March 16 other than goods and commuters.
+Non-essential businesses will be required to close as of March 16.
+Exceptions include food, pharmaceuticals, fuel stations, banks, and delivery services.
+The threat risk for Germany has been raised from moderate to "high" by its disease control and prevention agency on March 17.
+The government has also announced the repatriation of its citizens from abroad in the coming days.
+Government plans to mobilize military reservists to maintain public order during the outbreak as per March 19 reports.
+Gatherings of more than two people are prohibited from March 22.
+Chancellor Angela Merkel is reportedly under self-quarantine after coming in contact with a COVID-19 positive doctor as of March 23.
+On April 1, the government announced that it would extend social distancing measures though April 19.
+The government will lift border controls to allow the entry of eastern European farm workers into the territory in April and May, as per April 3 reports.
+Lufthansa airlines extends flight cancellations, including those for repatriation, until May 3.
+Germany reports fourth straight drop in daily rate of COVID-19 infections with a tally of 3,677 new cases on April 6 Germany has decided to keep its borders with Belgium and the Netherlands open for traffic as per April 7 reports.
+All travellers arriving into the country from abroad will have to remain in quarantine for 14 days from April 10.
+GREECE The Civil Aviation Authority has announced the suspension of all flights between Greece and northern Italy.
+The government announced a two-week closure of theatres, courthouses, cinemas, gyms, playgrounds, schools, and clubs on March 12.
+The government announced a ban on flights, road, and sea routes to Albania, Macedonia, and Spain on March 15.
+All non-essential businesses will be closed as of March 18 and religious services will be suspended.
+Confirmed Cases: 1,884 Confirmed Deaths: 83 Recovered Cases: 269 Those returning from abroad must self-isolate for 14-days.
+Gatherings of over 10 people will be banned from March 19 and violators will be fined.
+As of March 23, Greece requires citizens to remain in their primary residences going to essential work.